Redesigning the Overwolf Developer Console, starting with the Production Channel

 Developers completed releases, but the interface did not reflect these changes.
 For example, a partially rolled-out release displayed no value in the percentage field and lacked clear next steps, requiring developers to guess the appropriate action.

-Design system misfit
+Design System misfit

 Components, typography, iconography, and spacing were inconsistent across other Overwolf products.